Follow our recent activities on SOPHia Blogs!

 The Department of Physics and the Science Learning Centre at the University of Limerick, in partnership with the Institute of Physics in Ireland, launched the SOPHia Project in 2018.
 The project aims to encourage young people to form positive perceptions of physics, and to help address the gender imbalance in physics.

-The project is funded under the Science Foundation Ireland Discover Programme.
+The project was originally funded under the Science Foundation Ireland Discover Programme.

 For further information contact sophiaphysicsproject@gmail.com